-Appendix A contains detailed information about erosion and sediment control methods and should be consulted before the planning and installation of these methods.
+The Mineral Lands Division Information Resource on Erosion and Sediment Control contains information about erosion and sediment control methods.
 The combination of erosion and sediment control methods chosen and the relative proportions in which they are employed (including the option that only one method of either erosion or sediment control is chosen) are at the discretion of the Operator provided that the method(s) are effective in preventing waterborne sediment from entering a waterbody or watercourse.
-Should the Department be of the opinion that the method(s) employed are not effective or are inadequate for meeting this Requirement, then the Operator shall abide by the direction of the Department in remedying the situation.
+Should the Department be of the opinion that the method(s) employed are not effective or are inadequate for meeting this requirement, then the Operator shall abide by the direction of the Department in remedying the situation.
 Significant production of waterborne sediment from a grubbed, in-filled, rutted, or otherwise disturbed section of trail may constitute grounds for the department to require early rehabilitation under Requirements 4.6, 4.8, and 4.13.